Spectral Condition for $\mu$P under Width-Depth Scaling: Extension to General Training Settings

 \subsection{Assumptions for Extensions}

-\textbf{Multi-step Training.} In the main text, we derived a parameterization that ensures the weight matrices $\mW_l$ and their first-step updates $\Delta \mW_l$ (also, $\Vert\vh_l\Vert_\normrms$ and $\Vert\Delta\vh_l\Vert_\normrms$) scale correctly with depth to achieve feature learning.
-To ensure these properties hold throughout \textit{multi-step} training, the updated parameters must maintain the same scaling order as the first step.
+\textbf{Multi-step Training.} In the main text, we derived a parameterization that ensures the weight matrices $\mW_l$ and their first-step updates $\Delta \mW_l$ (also, $\Vert\vh_l\Vert_\normrms$ and $\Vert\Delta\vh_l\Vert_\normrms$) scale correctly with the model size to achieve feature learning.
+To ensure these properties hold throughout \emph{finite multi-step} training, the updated parameters must maintain the same scaling order as the first step.
 This is formalized in Assumption~\ref{ass:extension_1_update}.

-\begin{assumption}[Non-vanishing Update] For any layer $l$, the updated weights and feature vectors satisfy:
+\begin{assumption}[Non-vanishing update] During finite-step training, we assume the updated weights and feature vectors for any layer $l$ satisfy:

 \end{assumption}

 In Assumption~\ref{ass:extension_1_update}, the upper bound of the orders of the left-hand side by the right-hand side (or say, $O(\cdot)$) is guaranteed by the subadditivity.
 The core constraint is the lower bound of the orders (or say $\Omega(\cdot)$), which implies that the update $\Delta\mW_l$ does not destructively cancel out the existing weight $\mW_l$ (i.e., the update does not cause the norm to vanish).
 As discussed in~\citet{mup-spectral}, such exact cancellation is extremely rare in practical neural network training.
 We empirically verify this assumption in Figures~\ref{figures:extension_1_weight_update} and \ref{figures:extension_1_hidden_update}, where the norm ratios remain constant across varying depths.